sbt/sbt-native-packager/src/sphinx/formats/docker.rst

   // we want to filter the chown command for '/data' dockerExposedVolumes += "/data"

-  dockerCommands := dockerCommands.value.filterNot {
+  // use filterNot to return all items that do NOT meet the criteria dockerCommands := dockerCommands.value.filterNot {

     // ExecCmd is a case class, and args is a varargs variable, so you need to bind it with @ case ExecCmd("RUN", args @ _*) => args.contains("chown") && args.contains("/data")

-    // dont filter the rest
-    case cmd                       => false
+    // don't filter the rest; don't filter out anything that doesn't match a pattern case cmd                       => false
   }